We stand in solidarity with women and girls in Poland and share in their outrage at this cruel decision

 Tags: EUROPE AND CENTRAL ASIA, POLAND, ECONOMIC, SOCIAL AND CULTURAL RIGHTS, WOMEN AND GIRLS, MATERNAL HEALTH AND REPRODUCTIVE RIGHTS.

-Poland: Conviction of activist prosecuted for aiding an abortion
+Poland: Conviction of activist accused of aiding an abortion must be overturned

 Contact Us